Africae Tabula Nova

 Africae Tabula Nova is largely based on a wall map published by Giacomo Gastaldi in 1564, while Paolo Forlani's 1562 map of Africa and Gerardus Mercator's 1569 map of the continent were also likely influences on Ortelius.
 Compared to earlier maps, Ortelius sharpened the shape of Southern Africa in Africae Tabula Nova, shortened the extent of North Africa from west to east, and reduced the eastward extension of Africa, in all cases better depicting reality.
 The map was also the first to include accurate information from European expeditions into portions of Africa's interior.

-Cartographic historian Wulf Bodenstein called Africae Tabula Nova "a cornerstone map that represents a significant improvement over what we have seen so far", while cartographic archivist Ben Huseman notes the map set "a high standard for European maps of Africa" and influenced later maps of the continent well into the 17th century.
+Cartographic historian Wulf Bodenstein called Africae Tabula Nova "a cornerstone map that represents a significant improvement over what we have seen so far", while cartographic archivist Ben Huseman notes that the map set "a high standard for European maps of Africa" and influenced later maps of the continent well into the 17th century.

 Background

 The creator of Africae Tabula Nova, Abraham Ortelius, was born in Antwerp in 1527.
 After studying mathematics and the classics, he began his career as a map colorist at age 20.
 Following the death of his father, he began trading in maps, which led him to Frankfurt and other larger cities and exposed him to the highest-quality foreign maps, which inspired him to publish an atlas of his own.

 By the time Africae Tabula Nova was published in 1570, the coasts of the continent had already been well surveyed.
 European expeditions to Abyssinia, the Congo River, West Africa, and the Zambezi had also yielded information about some portions of Africa's interior.
 Africae Tabula Nova was the first map of Africa to include accurate information from these expeditions.